Nicholas-Smirnov/Learn-Python/README.md

 # What Are Objects?

 In Python, **objects** are "things", and we work with these things.
 These things vary from numbers, to words.
-There are many different types of objects, and they are listed below.
+There are many different types of objects, and the most basic ones are listed below:

 * **String** - An object that is surrounded by quotation marks.
   * Examples of a string include: